zengjiahui-ac/zengjiahui-ac.github.io/_pages/about.md

 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->

+Feel free to scroll down to the footer if you want to reach out or learn more!

 # 🔥 News
 - *2024.12*: &nbsp; 🎉🎉 One paper is accepted by The 39th Annual AAAI Conference on Artificial Intelligence (AAAI 2025).
 See you in Philadelphia!
 - *2024.09*: &nbsp; I was admitted to the 25 Fall graduate program at Kuang Yaming Honors School, Nanjing University.
 My primary research focus will be on AI for Science.